v-iashin/SpecVQGAN/README.md

 | 212 Feats | BN Inception |  20.5 |        6.0 |          11.8 | [1c4e56077d737677eac524383e6d98d3](https://a3s.fi/swift/v1/AUTH_a235c0f452d648828f745589cde1219a/specvqgan_public/models/2021-06-03T05-38-40_vas_transformer.tar.gz) |
 | 212 Feats |     ResNet50 | 20.8* |       6.2* |          11.8 | [6e553ea44c8bc7a3310961f74e7974ea](https://a3s.fi/swift/v1/AUTH_a235c0f452d648828f745589cde1219a/specvqgan_public/models/2021-07-29T11-52-28_vas_transformer.tar.gz) |

-\* – calculated on 10 sampler per video the validation set instead of 100 samples per video as the rest.
+\* – calculated on 10 samples per video the test set instead of 100 samples per video that is used for the rest.
 Evaluating a model on a larger number of samples per video is an expensive procedure.
-When evaluative on 10 samples per video, one might expect that the values might improve a bit (~+0.1).
+When evaluated on 10 samples per video, one might expect that the values might improve a bit (~+0.1).

 The setting **(c)**: the transformer is trained on *VAS* to sample from the *VAS* codebook
 | Condition |     Features | FID ↓ | Avg.
 MKL ↓ | Sample Time ↓ |                                                                                                                                                        Link / MD5SUM |